IMPORTANT: Only three dicamba products are approved for use on soybeans in Illinois:

 What type of dicamba training materials will be accepted in Illinois?

-We expect that the registrants of the products (Bayer, BASF and DuPont/Corteva) will provide dicamba specific training via an on-line system available soon, and also in a limited number of classroom settings in Illinois.
-Please check this website at a later date, the training program is not yet available.
+The registrants of the products (Bayer, BASF and DuPont/Corteva) will provide dicamba specific training via an on-line system available soon, and also in a limited number of classroom settings in Illinois.
+Available classroom sessions are available on the home screen of the website and also under the "Register" section of this website.